Spanning-Tree LoopGuard and UDLD

 message Set UDLD message parameters

-There are a number of methods how you can configure UDLD.
-You can do it globally with the udld command but this will only activate UDLD for fiber links!
+There are multiple methods you can configure UDLD.
+You can do it globally with the udld command, but this will only activate UDLD for fiber links!

 We're Sorry, Full Content Access is for Members Only...